ECB to take hands-on role in Greek bank recap body

-FRANKFURT, Feb 29 (Reuters) - The European Central Bank is to take a hands-on role in Greece’s bank recapitalisation body, in an unprecedented step that highlights the ultra-tight rein the rest of Europe now has on Athens.
+FRANKFURT (Reuters) - The European Central Bank is to take a hands-on role in Greece’s bank recapitalization body, in an unprecedented step that highlights the ultra-tight rein the rest of Europe now has on Athens.

 The ECB has a particular interest in the Greek banking system because it lends it around 100 billion euros in its refinancing operations, money that is effectively keeping alive the banks which take it.